Arthur Percival: Second World War

-Percival was appointed Brigadier, General Staff, of the I Corps, British Expeditionary Force, commanded by General Dill, from 1939 to 1940.
-He was then promoted to acting Major-General, and in February 1940 briefly became General Officer Commanding (GOC) of the 43rd (Wessex) Infantry Division.
+Percival was appointed brigadier, General Staff, of the I Corps, British Expeditionary Force, commanded by General Dill, from 1939 to 1940.
+He was then promoted to acting major-general, and in February 1940 briefly became General Officer Commanding (GOC) of the 43rd (Wessex) Infantry Division.
 He was made Assistant Chief of the Imperial General Staff at the War Office in 1940 but asked for a transfer to an active command after the Dunkirk evacuation.
-Given command of the 44th (Home Counties) Infantry Division, he spent 9 months organising the protection of 62 mi of the English coast from invasion.
+Given command of the 44th (Home Counties) Division, he spent 9 months organising the protection of 62 mi of the English coast from invasion.
 He was appointed a Companion of the Order of the Bath (CB) in the 1941 King's Birthday Honours.

 Percival's early assessment of the vulnerability of Singapore

-In 1936, Major-General William Dobbie, then General Officer Commanding (Malaya), made an inquiry into whether more forces were required on mainland Malaya to prevent the Japanese from establishing forward bases to attack Singapore.
-Percival, then his Chief Staff Officer, was tasked to draw up a tactical assessment of how the Japanese were most likely to attack.
+In 1936, Major-General William Dobbie, then General Officer Commanding (Malaya), had made an inquiry into whether more forces were required on mainland Malaya to prevent the Japanese from establishing forward bases to attack Singapore.
+Percival, then his Chief Staff Officer, had been tasked to draw up a tactical assessment of how the Japanese were most likely to attack.

-In late 1937, his analysis duly confirmed that north Malaya might become the critical battleground.
+In late 1937, his analysis had duly confirmed that north Malaya might become the critical battleground.
 The Japanese were likely to seize the east coast landing sites on Thailand and Malaya in order to capture aerodromes and achieve air superiority.
 This could serve as a prelude to further Japanese landings in Johore to disrupt communications northwards and enable the construction of another main base in North Borneo.
-From North Borneo, the final sea and air assault could be launched against eastern Singapore—in particular the Changi area.
+From there, the final sea and air assault could be launched against eastern Singapore – in particular the Changi area.